muellerberndt/legion/docs/customization.md

 ## Extension System

-Extensions in R4dar are stored in the `/extensions` directory.
-You can organize your extensions in subdirectories:
+Extensions in r4dar are stored in the `/extensions` directory.
+Each extension is expected to be a directory containing Python files.

 ```
 /extensions